X

 To stand out, I can:

-• . show a genuine interest in the position and the company
+• To convey a sincere interest in the role and the organization.

 At the end, the recruiter will often ask me: “Do you have any questions?”
 This is a great opportunity to demonstrate my interest and set myself apart.